 Preheat oven to 350 degrees

 On a sheet of parchment paper cut to fit a sheet pan, use a pencil to draw or trace a 9 inch circle in diameter.
 Line the sheet pan with the parchment, pencil side down (you should be able to see the circle).
 Spoon the egg whites in the circle, using the back of the spoon to smooth the top and sides of the disk.
-Bake in the center of the oven for 10 minutes, then reduce the heat to 300 degrees and bake until the meringue has puffed up and slightly cracked on the top and the surface is highly browned to the color of cafe au laid, about 45 minutes more.
+Make it high rather than wide; it will settle after baking.
+Bake in the center of the oven for 10 minutes, then reduce the heat to 300 degrees and bake until the meringue has puffed up and slightly cracked on the top and the surface is highly browned to the color of a latte coffee, about 45 minutes more.
 Turn off the oven, prop open the oven door, and let it cool in the oven at least 30 minutes, to room temperature.
-This ensures a gradual cooking, which protects the delicate meringue.
+This ensures a gradual cooling, which protects the delicate meringue.

 Yeah, I know that was a corny title but I couldn’t resist using it….
 So make a pavlova and make everyone happy; it is beautiful to look at and even better to eat.
 Happy Fourth of July peoples!